Roopali2986/Sentryc_Coding/README.md

 Thank You Note
 Dear Sentryc team,
 Thank you so much for giving me an opportunity to work on this task.
 It was great experience for me.
-I have provided the solutions to the best of my knowledge.
+My only source of information was the website related to playwright and youtube videos on playwright tutorials.I have provided the solutions to the best of my knowledge.
 Hoping to meet you further in the selection process.